tisfeng/Raycast-Easydict/README.md

 <p>

-In order to better match the automatic selected text feature, it is a good idea to set a hotkey for `Easydict`, such as `Shift` + `Cmd ` + `E`, so that after selected the text, you can directly query words through the hotkey, which is very smooth and elegant.
+In order to better match the automatic selected text feature, it is a good idea to set a hotkey for `Easydict`, such as `Cmd` + `E`, so that after selected the text, you can directly query words through the hotkey, which is very smooth and elegant.

 </p>